-Starting a delivery operation isn’t a simple feat, but it can bring a whole new level of success to your restaurant chain – a completely new revenue stream which serves new customers and delights existing ones.
+Starting a restaurant delivery operation isn’t a simple feat, but it can bring a whole new level of success to your restaurant chain – a completely new revenue stream which serves new customers and delights existing ones.
 However, some big strategic and tactical questions arise when taking on this challenge.
 Based on my experience working with some of the biggest restaurant chains across the US at this pivotal time in their business operations, here are five of the most common challenges they face when it comes building and scaling their delivery operations.

 1. What’s the best way manage in-store delivery processes?

 The key issue to remember is that even with the best technology in place, you always need a human being who is responsible for managing the delivery operations.
 This person should oversee what happens in the kitchen and with the drivers.
 It is crucial that someone makes sure the food is ready when a driver comes to pick it up.
 Companies with their own fleet have to decide if their drivers can do other tasks when they’re not driving, such as arranging orders.
 Managing exceptions is also crucial for this role as someone needs to be available to resolve the situation when/if something does go wrong (for example, if a driver can’t find a customer or gets a flat tire).